 You can refer these two articles as well to understand why it is better to buy a Gaming PC rather than buying a Gaming laptop.

-Important – While you can use the 4th Gen Intel Processors but now we have the Intel 6th Generation Skylake Processors available would highly recommend to go with it and an H170 Motherboard for non overclocking build and with a Z170 motherboard for Overclocking the Processor.
-Also you would need DDR4 RAM instead of DDR3 RAM.
+Important – While you can use the 4th Gen Intel Processors but now we have the Intel 6th Generation Skylake Processors available would highly recommend going with it and an H170 Motherboard for non-overclocking build and with a Z170 motherboard for Overclocking the Processor.
+Also, you would need DDR4 RAM instead of DDR3 RAM.

 Choosing Components for The Gaming Build

 Starting with the Cabinet we would not spend more than Rs.
 4000 on it and we have two excellent choices